LiangChuan97/money_laundering_predictor/README.md

 In the present dataset, laundering transactions constitute approximately 0.2% of total observations, making detection a rare-event classification problem.

-## 🌍 Why This Matters
+<h2 align="center">🌍 Why This Matters </h2>

-Money laundering is estimated to represent **2–5% of global GDP annually**.
-Financial institutions rely on AML monitoring systems to detect suspicious activity while balancing operational investigation costs.
+Money laundering is estimated to represent **2–5% of global GDP annually**.Financial institutions rely on AML monitoring systems to detect suspicious activity while balancing operational investigation costs.

 This project demonstrates how **machine learning and behavioural feature engineering** can improve detection performance under extreme class imbalance conditions.